 Some of his most acclaimed recordings include Beatles Go Baroque (over quarter of million CDs sold worldwide) and Elvis Goes Baroque representing the collections of his commercially most successful Baroque arrangements together with Christmas Goes Baroque 1 and 2 His arrangements of national anthems of ALL participating countries were used during the Olympic Games in Athens in 2004 and illegally in Beijing in 2008.
 He recorded his own arrangements of the anthems of the participating countries of the Rugby World Cup 2011 and a new 10 CD set of the National Anthems of the World for Naxos to coincide with the 2012 Olympic Games in London.

-Most recently Peter recorded two new albums for Naxos due for release in October 2012.
+Most recently Peter recorded two new albums for Naxos.
 They are his own arrangements of Mussorgsky's Pictures at an Exhibition, Songs and Dances of Death and The Nursery and Tchaikovsky's Operatic Suites from The Voyevoda and The Queen of Spades.
-These recordings with the New Zealand Symphony Orchestra and conducted by Peter, is the subject of a new movie documentary entitled Bask also due for release this October.
+These recordings with the New Zealand Symphony Orchestra and conducted by Peter, are the subject of a new movie documentary entitled Bask.
 These albums will take a unique place in recording history being Naxos' inaugural virtual-only release available for stream/download only and not available as CD product.
 Following this will be the release of Peter's own arrangements of Debussy's Piano Preludes also for the Naxos label.

 The world premiere recording for Naxos of his own arrangements of Janacek’s Six Operatic Suites with the New Zealand Symphony Orchestra and himself conducting earned tremendous acclaim, Gramophone stating "Splendid disc .... conducted with passion and sympathetic understanding .. " the Chicago Tribune adding "Breiner fills the void with beautifully crafted symphonic suites based on the music of Jenufa".
 Ten Best Classical CDs of 2009.